grempe/sirp/README.md

-# Secure Remote Password
+# SiRP : Secure (interoperable) Remote Password Authentication

 This is a pure Ruby implementation of the
 [Secure Remote Password](http://srp.stanford.edu/) protocol (SRP-6a),
-a 'zero-knowledge' authentication system.
+which is a 'zero-knowledge' mutual authentication system.

-SRP is an authentication method that allows the use of user names and passwords over an insecure network connection without revealing the password.
+SiRP is an authentication method that allows the use of user names and passwords over an insecure network connection without revealing the password.
 If either the client lacks the user's password or the server lacks the proper verification key, the authentication will fail.
 This approach is much more secure than the